-For a classically rich French menu, Bistro Guillaume is a no brainer.
-Perfectly situated at the Crown Melbourne, the popular French restaurant has a relaxed airy space to enjoy the decadent dishes such as blue eye trevalla with Grenobloise, Bannockburn chicken with black brioche or a classic steak frites with béarnaise sauce.
-For dessert there’s a selection of cheeses, profiterole, vanilla bean soufflé and chocolate fondant.
+For a classically rich French menu, Bistro Guillaume is a no-brainer.
+Ideally situated at the Crown Melbourne, the famous French restaurant has a relaxed, airy space to enjoy decadent dishes such as blue eye trevalla with Grenobloise, Bannockburn chicken with black brioche or a classic steak frites with béarnaise sauce.
+There’s a selection of cheeses, profiterole, vanilla bean soufflé and chocolate fondant for dessert.

 Address: 8 Whiteman St, Southbank VIC 3006